desctable/desctable/README.md

     ## Petal.Length                              NA 4.803974e-29 kruskal.test
     ## Petal.Width                              0.5 3.261796e-29 kruskal.test

-The results is a table containing a descriptive subtable for each level of the grouping factor (the statistical functions rules are applied to each subtable independently), with the statistical tests performed and their p value.
+The result is a table containing a descriptive subtable for each level of the grouping factor (the statistical functions rules are applied to each subtable independently), with the statistical tests performed and their p value.

-When displayed as a flat dataframe, the group headers appear in each variable.
-You can also see them by inspecting the resulting object, which is a list of dataframes, each named after the grouping factor and its levels (with sample size for each).
+When displayed as a flat dataframe, the grouping header appear in each variable.

+You can also see them by inspecting the resulting object, which is a deep list of dataframes, each dataframe named after the grouping factor and its levels (with sample size for each).

 ``` r
 str(iris_by_Species)